apache/cordova-docs/www/docs/en/3.0.0/cordova/contacts/contacts.find.md

     KIND, either express or implied.
 See the License for the specific language governing permissions and limitations
     under the License.

+title: contacts.find
 ---

 contacts.find
 =============

-Queries the device contacts database and returns one or more `Contact` objects, each containing the fields specified.
+Queries the device contacts database and returns one or more `[Contact](Contact/contact.html)` objects, each containing the fields specified.

     navigator.contacts.find(contactFields, contactSuccess, contactError, contactFindOptions);